mammadkoma/Attendance/README.md

 # Attendance
 A templated project for asp.net core 6 blazor wasm.
+(Persian and RTL)

 1. Download the project
 2. Open it by Visual Studio 2022 or VS Code